-You might be struggling with a low self-esteem, difficulties in your relationship, suicidal ideation, self-harming, bereavement, anxiety, depression or a range of other difficulties that counselling can be instrumental in addressing and resolving.
-Counselling practitioners work alongside you to help you explore and clarify your experiencing as a a sensitive and empathic companion.
-This creates a supporting climate that then permits you to process and understand what you're going through at an unrushed and comfortable pace.
-The counselling process then enlivens you to make your own informed choices by reconnecting you with your own intrinsic values.
-This can be very effective in getting you back in touch with your true self and thereby enabling you to move forward in a way that works for you.
+You might be struggling with a low self-esteem, difficulties in your relationship, suicidal ideation, self-harming, bereavement, anxiety, depression or a range of other difficulties that counselling can be instrumental in resolving.
+Counselling practitioners work alongside you to help you explore your experiencing as a sensitive and empathic companion.
+This creates a supporting psychological climate that permits you to accurately process what you're going through at an unrushed and comfortable pace.
+The counselling process enlivens you to make your own informed choices thenceforward as you're helped to learn more and more about yourself.
+This allows you to move forward in a way that uniquely resonates with you.

-Whatever experiences or attitudes you bring to the consulting room, you will be treated with equitable compassion and consideration.
-It takes an enormous amount of courage to reach out and look for support.
-My counselling practice offers you a professional and confidential space to start your journey towards feeling better and more like yourself.
+When you're able to see yourself and your situations more clearly, working together as we do on disentangling, reassessing and reframing your experience and your construct of self, you'll find yourself able to navigate the terrain of life more constructively.
+Whatever experiences you bring into the therapy room, you will be treated with equitable compassion and attentiveness.
+It takes an enormous amount of courage to reach out and look for therapeutic support when you're struggling to manage.
+My counselling practice offers you a professional space to start your journey towards feeling better and more like yourself.

 What is your approach to counselling?